Diet

 Alcohol such as beer and wine are acceptable in moderation, such as a glass a day.

-Dental cleaning and flossing brush and floss at night before bed.
+Dental cleaning and flossing floss and brush at night before bed.

-Limit exposure to excessive sun in order to avoid wrinkled and damaged skin.
+Limit exposure to excessive sun, more than an hour or two a day, in order to avoid wrinkled and damaged skin.

 Limit caffeine intake.
 People who consume caffeine may experience an increase